What is an antihistamine?

 What types of antihistamines are available?

 Two types of antihistamines are used for allergies.
 They are known as first-generation antihistamines and second-generation antihistamines.
 First generation antihistamines commonly have the side effect of drowsiness whereas second generation antihistamines do not.
 This can affect your ability to operate machinery, drive your car and think clearly.
 Alcohol can also increase the drowsiness effect.
-Do not underestimate the drowsiness effect of first-generation antihistamines.
 Some people may use these medicines for the drowsiness effect, particularly where allergic symptoms such as runny or congested nose affects sleep.
-Second-generation antihistamines are less likely to cause the side effect of drowsiness.1
+Second-generation antihistamines are less likely to cause the side effect of drowsiness.

 Why are antihistamines used?